What is Butyric acid?

 Inhaling butanoic acid may cause irritation to the mucous membrane, respiratory tract, nausea, and vomiting.
 Swallowing it causes irritation in the stomach and mouth.
-When it comes in contact with eyes and skin can cause serious injury and burning sensation.
+When it comes in contact with eyes and skin can cause serious injury and a burning sensation.

 Learn more about the Structure, physical and chemical properties of C3H7COOH from the experts at BYJU’S.